 Nope, seniors are not automatically exempt from property taxes, unless they qualify for a total exemption (e.g, a 100% P & T veteran).
 Property tax is an obligation you should continue to fulfil so long as you live on the property.
 However, if you are over 65 and/or disabled, and have an "Over 65/Disabled Exemption", you can defer (i.e. postpone) payment of your delinquent property taxes.
 You need to file a Tax Deferral Affidavit with your County Appraisal District and your tax bill payments are postponed until you live on that home.
 Be aware that the tax payments are not canceled, they are only postponed and continue to accrue an interest of 5% p.a.
 Once you no longer own your home or live in it, you or the inheritor of your property, will have 180 days to pay back all the taxes, pre-deferral penalties and interest, together with the 5% deferral interest.
 If the taxes are unpaid even after 6 months, then the taxing units will proceed with their prescribed recovery steps including foreclosure, to recover their monies due.

-Seniors do get a "freeze" on the school district portion of their property taxes.
+Seniors do get a "tax-ceiling" on the school district portion of their property taxes.

 Nope, seniors go not get a discount on the actual property taxes payable.
-However, with the senior exemptions and tax-ceiling available, homeowners over 65 will pay lesser property tax than a non-senior.
+However, with the senior exemptions and tax-ceiling, which bring down their appraised value, homeowners over 65 will pay lesser property tax than a non-senior.
 In fact, in many cases, the year that a homeowner turns 65, they actually see their property taxes go down compared to the year past.

 You can apply for your over 65 exemption the year you turn 65.
 Beginning 2005, if you mentioned your date of birth on your general homestead application, then you will automatically receive the senior exemption the year you qualify.
 However, if you have been living in your homestead prior to 2005, then you need to make a fresh application.
 On Form 50-114, check "Yes" for "General Residence Homestead" and "Person aged 65 or Older".
 Once approved, your senior exemption applies for the entire tax year and for subsequent years as long as you own and live on the qualified residence homestead.